Heyy Babyy: Soundtrack

-The music is composed by Shankar–Ehsaan–Loy and lyrics are penned by Sameer.
+The film's music is composed by Shankar–Ehsaan–Loy with lyrics penned by Sameer.

 Reception

 The album received favourable reviews from major critics.
 Joginder Tuteja of Bollywood Hungama in his four-star review, said that the album is a "must-buy": "The music score of Heyy Babyy is undoubtedly the best soundtrack of the year so far.
 Every track is a gem in its own way."
 Sukanya Verma of Rediff described the album as "a peppy soundtrack".

 The album made its debut at No. 6 in the charts, later climbed up to the top 5 and remained consistent in the middle of the charts.
 According to the Indian trade website Box Office India, with around 12,00,000 units sold, this film's soundtrack album was the year's tenth highest-selling.

 Reception

 Reviews

-Heyy Babyy opened to positive reviews, though many criticised the slow pace in the second half.

-Taran Adarsh gave the film 4 out of 5 stars saying it "is an entertainer that has something for everyone".
+Taran Adarsh of IndiaFM gave the film four out of five stars saying it "is an entertainer that has something for everyone".
 He praised the performances of the lead stars.

-Critic Aparajita Ghosh gave 3 out 5 stars, saying "Heyy Babyy packs in enough masala and emotion to keep you entertained throughout its running time."
-Noyon Jyoti Parasara of AOL India stated "Sajid Khan's debut is one movie you can go and watch and leave your brains behind.
-Go laugh aloud!"
+Conversely, Raha Sen of Rediff.com gave the film a negative review, writing, "Sajid, dude, make a Borat-style film with Kishan Jhuthani.
+Or try horror shorts like in Darna Zaroori Hai.
+This moronic film is less than you're capable of.
+Far less."